Biomarker-Development-at-INM7/JTrack-Documents/docs/source/index.rst

 JTrack is a platform for remote assessments of an individual's in situ using smartphones.
-JTrack is an adaptable, configurable, and scalable platform that prioritizes security and privacy.JTrack is more than a single application, you can create, manage a study and, share your collected data using one platform.
+JTrack was developed in the group Biomarker Development at the Institute of Neuroscience and Medicine 7 (Brain and Behaviour) of the Research Center Jülich.
+It is an adaptable, configurable, and scalable platform that prioritizes security and privacy.JTrack is more than a single application, you can create, manage a study and, share your collected data using one platform.

 JTrack platform includes: